 Ascension’s Living Your Strengths journey helps parishioners identify one's God-given talents, determine how to develop them into strengths, explore how these talents and strengths can be applied into all aspects of one's life, and develop a greater sense of community with other Ascension parish members.
+More than 350 Ascension community members have participated in this program, including parish staff, lay leadership and school faculty.
 Living Your Strengths is offered as a gift -- free of charge -- to parish members.
 The process begins with completion of the Clifton StrengthsFinder online assessment prior to a four-hour retreat held in the Parish Center.
-Workshop dates for 2017 will be announced this winter and registration will be available at http://ascensionstrengthsfindit.eventbrite.com.
-For more information, contact Kelly Conroe at email@example.com.
+Workshop dates and registration are available at http://ascensionstrengthsfindit.eventbrite.com.
+For more information, contact Kelly Conroe at firstname.lastname@example.org.

 The AWC fosters a relationship with all women of the parish to bring various ministries together, to bridge relationships across generations, to gather school and religious education families together, and to address the needs of the parish, our community and the world at large.

 The AWC organizes a number of events throughout the year to provide social and spiritual opportunities and to raise funds to support Ascension’s ministries and other worthy causes.
 We also sponsor the Angel Cooks Ministry to provide meals for parishioners in times of need.
 We sincerely hope to increase participation from all women of the parish.
 If you would like more information or are interested in volunteering, please contact our Co-Presidents Robin Behre, email@example.com or Brooke Groulx, firstname.lastname@example.org.

 Looking to build friendships with other men of the parish?
 The Ascension Men's League provide social activities to grow fellowship at Ascension.Contact Tony Roche at email@example.com or sign up here.